ETS-Android5/Gym-Notes/README.md

 <img src="https://user-images.githubusercontent.com/80630476/149655748-f7b8be34-f5f3-458b-95f6-3685bba3f1a6.png" alt="main layout dark theme" style="width:200px;"/> <img src="https://user-images.githubusercontent.com/80630476/149655784-6e6eccf0-789a-4878-99a7-066a0930445d.png" alt="main layout light theme" style="width:200px;"/>

-### Add exercises to your list and data will be stored automatically
+### Add exercises to your list and date will be stored automatically
 Color indication will help track weight progress.
 If you haven't changed weight for 30 days, date will turn YELLOW, and after 45 days date will turn RED.
 As you can see, I have only green dates as I'm a good sportsman.